dev-zaid/pps-mini-project/README.md

 # What is this project?
-This is a CRUD program that uses the ability of C language to access and edit files.
+This is a program that helps the user to display their attendance.

+## Feature
+- Add users to CSV file
+- Check Attendance of the User

 ## Done by
 - Mohd Zaid (RA2111003010039)